After more semifinal pain, England seeks to wipe away tears

 “I am devastated,” White said.
 “But VAR is there to make the right decision and that’s what happened.”

-There was a second chance to level when a cutback from Demi Stokes came in White’s direction.
+There was a second chance to level when a low cross from Demi Stokes came in White’s direction.

 “My eyes were like dollar signs I was so excited it was coming to me,” she said.

-But there was a slight touch by Becky Sauerbrunn which affected her shooting.
+But there was a slight touch by Becky Sauerbrunn which impeded her ability to get a shot on goal.

 “I was running up to the referee saying that’s a penalty,” White said, “telling her to go to VAR, chasing her around.”

 The penalty was awarded.
-But after missing her last two spotkicks, Nikita Parris was ordered to hand over penalty duties to Steph Houghton.
+But after missing her last two spotkicks in previous rounds, Nikita Parris was ordered to hand over penalty duties to captain Steph Houghton.
 A tame effort to the left was saved.

-“I am not on penalties so I’m not going to take the ball off anyone,” said White, the team’s top scorer at the tournament.
+“I got told I was on the set pieces today and I’ve been practicing them a lot,” Houghton said.
+“I just didn’t get a good connection … and I’ve let the team down.”

-There was no way back for England.
+There was no way back for England against a nation seeking a fourth world title.

 “I could say a lot, some of it may be a bit unsporting but that’s how they win a game,” White said.
 “They kept it in the corner and that’s game management.”